noahgibbs/madscience_octopress/source/index.markdown

 ---
-layout: bg_page
+layout: narrow_page
-title: "The Gap Between Your Machine and Production Kills Rails Apps"
+title: "Is Your Rails App on a Server Yet?"
 comments: false
 sharing: false
 sidebar: false
 footer: true
 no_navbar: true
 ---
-Is that Rails app deployed yet?
-Or are you still waiting and hoping?

-If it's just on your dev machine, nobody else ever sees it.

-{% img right /images/hasnt_retweeted_600.png 600 247 "Perhaps he is too pretty to tweet right now."
-"Igor says: Brad Pitt has not retweeted his favorite products with our app, master!" %}

-How much of your code never leaves your dev box?
-"It works on my machine?"

-Wasted code.
-Wasted nights and weekends.
+Or are you trying to install three different tools, and hoping one of them helps?

 You tried.
-You Googled "Ruby Deployment."
-You read through <b><i>weird Rails guides, out-of-date blog posts</i></b> and many, many forums of <b><i>"why don't you use these three extra tools?"</i></b>
+You read through <b><i>Rails guides, ancient blog posts</i></b> and many, many forums of

-You set up tools, and tools, and tools.
-Some of them even worked, though nothing did what you really wanted.

-And of course, <b>your app breaks on most deploys</b>.
-It seems like every time you push a new version out, things break and you <i><b>hope that nobody notices</b></i>.
+<b><i>"just switch to my favorite tool!"</i></b>

+Also, most of the blog posts are flat-out wrong.
+Capistrano 3, Puppet 3, Chef 11, they all <b>break backward compatibility.
+A lot.</b>

+{% imgcap right /images/deploy_tag_cloud.png 350 129 Everything you need to know? %}

+<b>Your deploy system mostly works...
+And then breaks.</b>

+You push a new
+version out.
+Things break.
+You <i><b>hope that nobody notices the downtime</b></i>.

-<i>That <b>DREAD</b> when you get ready to <b>hit "deploy"</b>...</i>
+<i>That <b>DREAD</b> when you get ready to deploy, let alone fix a problem on the
+server...</i>

+How do you find deploy bugs, server config bugs and production-only bugs?

-## What If You Knew It Would Just Work?
+## What If Deploys Just Worked?

-{% img right /images/science_is_impeccable_700.png 700 316 "First step they skipped: deployment."
-"Master says: Impossible!
-My white lab coat just arrived and my science is impeccable!
-Hit reload!" %}
+{% img pull-right /images/GoogleRubyDeployment.png 270 400 "A familiar sight" "What you see when you start Googling Ruby Deployment" %}

-What if your app just ran and everybody could use it?
+What if deploying your app was easy and reliable?
+What if you never had
+<i>"I'll just fix this quick!"</i> downtime?

 What if it was easy to test new versions quietly, then push them out when they work?

-You could test your deployment ahead of time and fix mistakes
-<i>before</i> your users saw them &mdash; even deployment bugs.
-Even multiprocess bugs, bugs with Unicorn and bugs that only happen with RAILS_ENV=production.

 What if you could write a new app and have it <i>up and running the same day</i> and feel <i>confident that it worked?</i>